grafana/tempo/docs/design-proposals/2022-04 Parquet.md

 The main design goals in choosing a new block format are to increase the speed and efficiency of Tempo search, and power the upcoming TraceQL language for querying and extracting metrics from traces.

 We also had the following requirements of the new format:
-* Roundtrippable with OTLP - A new block format must support full trace read/write, so it must be able to return be converted from OTLP and back again.
+* Roundtrippable with OTLP - A new block format must support full trace read/write, so it must be able to be converted from OTLP and back again.
 * More efficient search - Reduce i/o
 * Faster search - There's no point in having a new format that is slower
 * Similar or better block size - No significant increase in storage requirements for the same data